couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 negotiated, the node will always use the compressed version of the cluster configuration and data type flags will be set to `JSON | SNAPPY` (`0x03`).

+Note, that the meaning of the flag `SnappyEverywhere` is that SDK expects and properly handles compression for **ANY** operation during communication with the KV engine, this is why the flag called "SnappyEverywhere", and "SnappyConfig".

 ### `GetClusterConfig` and Out-of-Order Execution

 [https://issues.couchbase.com/browse/MB-56885]: #